Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 ## Exploitation

+- So far I have only run scans.
+Gathered Ips and related info on vulnerabilities.
+Once I have this info now is the time to search for the exploits for these vulnerabilities

 - The goal of exploitation is to establish a session- Once the session is established then everything after that is considered post-exploitation (done with meterpreter- a linux style shell that metasploit launches to break into target)

 - Note the difference: Metasploit is run on the hacker's machine, and Meterpreter is run on the victim machine after exploitation is successful.
 An alternative to Meterpreter are the various payloads available for specific vulnerabilities.
 I can also create custom payload modules in metasploit